jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 ) <tab_27>

 Depending on the outcome of self-ignition experiments for aircraft-relevant tube lengths, more advanced methods like optimization might be necessary to determine optimal tube lengths.
-Besides length, tube diameter is another crucial geometrical variable.
+Besides the length, the tube diameter is another crucial geometrical variable.
 Studies have shown that tubes with smaller diameters are more prone to spontaneous ignition @Qiu2024 @Zhou2022 @Kim2013a.
 Consequently, based on the current state-of-the-art understanding, a larger diameter is generally recommended to mitigate the risk of self-ignition.
-Cross-sectional area is another important geometrical parameter investigated in relation to spontaneous ignition @Xu2012 @Xu2014.
+The cross-sectional area is another important geometrical parameter investigated in relation to spontaneous ignition @Xu2012 @Xu2014.
 Decreasing (contraction) or increasing the local cross-section demonstrates a lower critical release pressure threshold for ignition compared to constant cross-section tubes @Qiu2024 @Xu2012 @Xu2014.
 The general shape of the tube does not significantly affect the minimum burst pressure required for spontaneous ignition @Qiu2024.
 However, in non-circular cross-section tubes, potential turbulent flow in the corners can promote the mixing of hydrogen and air.
 This enhanced mixing can result in the production of a larger amount of the hydrogen/air mixture @Li2019.

-// ---------------------------------- here ---------------------------------- //
-Both diameter and cross-section are major parameters for designing the tubes of #glspl("swith").
-Together with tube length, these factors govern the maximum volume of the tubes for #glspl("swith") or general cylindrical pressure vessels.
+Both the diameter and the cross-section are major parameters for designing the tubes of #glspl("swith").
+Together with the tube length, these factors govern the maximum volume of the tubes for #glspl("swith") or general cylindrical pressure vessels.
 For ease of reference, a concise summary of these findings is presented in @tab_28.

 #figure(